adamboy7/DSUwU/README.md

 ```

 If no options are provided the server listens on UDP port 26760 and uses the
 example controller scripts found in `demo/` to generate input.
-These include
-`circle_loop.py`, `cross_loop.py`, `square_loop.py`, `triangle_loop.py`, and an
-`idle_loop.py` that keeps a slot connected without sending input.
 Custom scripts
 can be supplied per slot with the `--controllerN-script` arguments.
 A
 `pygame_controller.py` script is also provided for capturing real controller
-input using the `pygame` library.
-Set ``JOYSTICK_INDEX`` near the top of that
-file to choose which joystick to read when multiple are connected.
-Slots beyond 4
+input using the `pygame` library, if for some reason you don't want to use DS4Windows ¯\_(ツ)_/¯

-are non‑standard but can be enabled by providing `--controller5-script`,
+Slots beyond 4 are non‑standard but can be enabled by providing `--controller5-script`,
-`--controller6-script`, and so on.
-When extra scripts are supplied the server
-will create that many controller slots.
-Use `None` to omit the controller
-thread for a slot while still allocating it.

-Slots without a script start disconnected.
-To keep such a slot connected as an
-idle buffer, set `controller_states[slot].idle = True` after calling
-`start_server()`.
-Accessing a non-existent slot will automatically create it so
-no extra setup is required.
-Passing `None` as the script path (any case) initializes a slot without running
+`--controller6-script`, etc. Passing `None` as the script path (any case) initializes a slot without running
-a controller loop.
+a controller loop (For if you for some reason want to pass inputs or information to other threads, for example).
+Scripts can read and write to other slots (at a small risk of input race conditions), accessing a non-existent slot will automatically create it.

 ## Running the viewer

-The viewer connects to a DSU server and displays the state of up to four
+DSOwO connects to a DSU server and displays the state of up to four
 controllers.
+Other tools are bundled in for use in debugging.

 ```
 python viewer.py